 A potential lender will always check up on your existing record whenever you requested for credit.
-If your record shows no history of credit but rather several applications made for different credit accounts, it shows that you might be in financial trouble and just sourcing for funds to increase your debts, so the lender may not approve it.
+If your record shows no history but rather several applications made for different accounts, it shows that you might be in financial trouble and just sourcing for funds to increase your debts, so the lender may not approve it.

 Ensure it is a reasonable amount that you can afford to pay easily; you can then deposit the said amount into the bank as collateral.
 Although this is not a required step, it will increase your chances of acceptance by credit companies.
-You need to focus on building your credit rating as soon as you receive your credit card.
+You need to focus on building your rating as soon as you receive your credit card.

-Getting a credit card
+Getting a Credit Card

-Note that each time you open a new account or close an old one, it lowers the average age of your credit accounts, and this can affect your credit score.
+- Note that each time you open a new account or close an old one, it lowers the average age of your credit accounts, and this can affect your credit score.

 To boost your credit score continuously, you should borrow money and pay it all once a month.
 If you maintain such habits over a long period, you will see your credit score increase drastically.

-If you are new to credit card usage or you have made an unwise use of your credit card in the past, or probably some mistakes that you find very difficult to correct, it is not too late as you can still make amends and see positive results.
+If you are new to credit card usage or you have made an unwise use of your card in the past, or probably some mistakes that you find very difficult to correct, it is not too late as you can still make amends and see positive results.

-If you were issued a credit card recently, remember that you cannot build a good history overnight, even if you exercise all the financial cautions on earth.
-It takes about three to six months of real activity before a credit score can be derived from your credit records.
+However, it is unlikely that you will get the best results.
+Being rejected for loans / bad credit loans or apartments' rent can be disappointing.
 Whether your goal is to own your house, plan a vacation, or sponsor an education, everything can be achieved with adequate planning, discipline, and commitment.